aspilla/asMOD/asAutoMarker/README.md

-# asAutoMarker (Internal War Season 2)
+# asAutoMarker (WWI Season 2)

 This addon automatically assigns raid markers to designated key monsters when performing the tank role.
 If you are a DPS or healer, it does not mark mobs but changes the nameplate color of key mobs (if using asNamePlates).
-Key mobs from Internal War Season 1/2 dungeons are registered.
+Key mobs from WWI Season 1/2 dungeons are registered.

 ![asAutoMarker](https://github.com/aspilla/asMOD/blob/main/.Pictures/asAutoMarker.gif?raw=true)